srelbo/tasktonic/README.md

 ## What is it?

-Task tonic is a task queing system for serverless workloads.
+Task tonic is a task queuing system for serverless workloads.

 ## Features